Peter-Hu12138/hugo-site/content/notes/csc236/index.md

 Assume precondition is met, proving the following suffices as proof of the correctness of the algorithm:

 1. Valid calls (Validity):  all the calls are valid (satisfying preconditions), non-recursive ones and recursive ones.
-2. Valid recursively (Termination): Size is a function of input whose output is the a natural, and we need to prove size is strictly decreasing in consecutive recursive calls by showing each function delegates to recursive calls with a value whose size is smaller.
+2. Valid recursively (Termination): Size is a function of input whose output is a natural, and we need to prove size is strictly decreasing in consecutive recursive calls by showing each function delegates to recursive calls with a value whose size is smaller.
 3. Correct Return Value (CRV): Assuming recursive calls are correct - i.e. if we supplement the calls with correct input values, they will terminate and return correct return values free of error, we prove the algorithm returns correct return values.

 Why is it correct?
 The principle relies on Well Ordering Principle and induction under the hood.